ncagle/DNS-over-HTTPS/Trust-On-First-Use.md

 This mode probably needs to be enabled, or alternatively it needs an option to disable it.
 It works for all transfers that use TLS (HTTPS, FTPS, POP3S, IMAPS, etc).

 Idea: enabled by default for interactive user, disabled for non-interactive. "interactive" means a human is available (varies by OS, but excludes batch/cron jobs, daemon processes, etc.).
 Problem: how do detect "non-interactive" users?

-[TL:  For Unix, "Is there a controlling TTY" - one approach is to open /dev/tty; if it fails, there's none.
-If it succeeds, use the fd for the prompt/response]
+For Unix, "Is there a controlling TTY" - one approach is to open /dev/tty; if it fails, there's none.
+If it succeeds, use the fd for the prompt/response.

 Perform as usual with the standard CA cert setup, ask for `CERTINFO` to get returned. (run A)